hknutzen/Netspoc/benefits.markdown

    version control.

-1. Multiple adminstrators can change the configuration simultaniously if version controll is set up.
+1. Multiple adminstrators can change the configuration simultaniously if version control is set up.

 1. Comprehensive consistency checks are implemented.